 The Giving Tuesday effort is driven largely by social media and online giving campaigns.
-It was started in 2012 by the 92nd Street Y in New York City and the United Nations Foundation to kickstart the critical holiday giving season after Thanksgiving.
+It was started in 2012 by the 92nd Street Y in New York City and the United Nations Foundation to kickstart the critical holiday giving season leading up to Christmas.

-It comes on the heels of the consumer-oriented day after Thanksgiving, known as Black Friday, when stores open their doors for massive crowds to swarm in and snatch up bargains; Small Business Saturday, when shoppers are encouraged to visit individually owned retailers; and Cyber Monday, when retailers offer deals over the Internet.
+It comes after the shopping frenzy known as Black Friday, when stores open their doors for massive crowds to swarm in and snatch up bargains; Small Business Saturday, when shoppers are encouraged to visit individually owned retailers; and Cyber Monday, when retailers offer deals on the Internet.

 Research from Indiana University’s Lilly Family School of Philanthropy and the Case Foundation provided to The Associated Press shows the amount donated on Giving Tuesday increased by 63 percent over 2013, with an average gift of $154.
 Last year, about $28 million was raised.
 In 2012, about $13.5 million was raised on the first Giving Tuesday.

 The number of organizations participating has grown dramatically over three years from about 2,500 the first year, said Una Osili, director of research at the philanthropy school.
 This year, more than 15,000 nonprofit groups participated and raised funds for Giving Tuesday, representing large, small and mid-sized organizations.
 Researchers counted 698,000 tweets this week mentioning Giving Tuesday.

 Osili’s team is studying the day’s overall impact on charitable giving patterns.
 She said the timing of Giving Tuesday is important because it’s positioned at the time of year when most nonprofits raise a significant share of their donations.